Peter-Paul/-bsu/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

-To run the frontend server on your local machine, navigate to the the `loans` folder and run the following commands as instructed
+To run the frontend server on your local machine, navigate to the the `bsurvey` folder and run the following commands as instructed

 ### Install Node Modules